All beings fear before danger, life is dear to all.

 healing of any kind: physical, emotional, spiritual, moral

-promoting the organism’s health and well-being, in the short and long term.
+promoting physical and mental health, in the short and long term.

 A human being can be compared to planet Earth.
 On the surface is the atmosphere